Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Garage vs Outdoors During Cure

 Garage, without question, for the first 24–48 hours minimum.
 It eliminates rain, dew, bird drops, tree sap and direct sun.
 Even a carport that blocks rain is meaningfully better than full outdoor exposure.
-After 48 hours, outdoor parking is generally acceptable for daily use, but you still want to avoid harsh exposure — a car parked under a eucalyptus or near a construction site is asking for contamination while the coating hardens.
+After 48 hours, outdoor parking is generally acceptable for daily use, but you still want to avoid harsh exposure — a car parked under a tree or near a construction site is asking for contamination while the coating hardens.

 Silver JDM coupe parked inside a clean home garage with the door closed during the cure period